Women in the town of Phola, South Africa, are putting everything on the line to stand up to an Australian-run coal mine in their community.

 It’s our responsibility to prove that we’ll stand with the women of Phola when it matters most.
 Thanks for taking action by chipping in today!

 UPDATE: In June 2018 we ran a 10 day crowdfunder to quickly raise $5,000 to help the women of Phola get their investigation started.
 Generous supporters chipped in to reach $9,000, which will cover the investigation costs for the first five months of the project.
-To support the women of Phola to complete their 12 month investigation and then launch a campaign based on the findings, we need to raise $25,000..
+To support the women of Phola to complete their 12 month investigation and then launch a campaign based on the findings, we upped the goal to $25,000.
+This crowdfunder has now concluded and the women will be releasing the results of their investigation soon.